GoosefleetEO/aa-moonmining/README.md

 - Upload survey scans and research your moon database.
 - Monitor active extractions from your refineries.
 - Automatic value estimates for all moons and extractions.
+- Mining ledger per extraction
-- See reports for your potential total income.
+- Reports (e.g. potential total income of all owned moons)
 - Tool for mass importing moon scans from external sources

 ## Highlights